Introduction

 MathOperation : BinaryOperation(["+", "-", "*", "/"]).

-Usage of data in grammar definitions is open to all possibilities in a way similar to how data is used in programming languages.
-For example, it's possible to apply the elements of the array on a template and apply grammar operations
+Usage of data in grammar definitions is open to all possibilities in a way similar to how variables are used in programming languages.
+For example, it's possible to apply the elements of the array on a template and apply grammar operations on the result as in the following example:

 BinaryOperation (kwds:list[string]) : Operand (Command(kwds[0]) Command(kwds[1]) ...).